Unveiling horizons in quantum critical collapse: Introduction

 The third issue concerns the nature of critical behavior in quantum settings: whether the collapse remains Type II, undergoes a phase transition to Type I with a mass gap, or exhibits qualitatively new features remains under debate.
 Some studies argue for the emergence of a mass gap~\cite{Bose:1996pi, Peleg:1996ce, Brady:1998fh}, while others find no such evidence~\cite{Strominger:1993tt, Zhou:1995zj, Ayal:1997ab}, and yet others report only minor deviations from the classical picture~\cite{Berczi:2020nqy, Guenther:2020kro, Berczi:2021hdh, Hoelbling:2021axl, Varnhorst:2023dew}.
 Likewise, whether self-similarity is preserved under quantum effects remains open, with studies supporting it~\cite{Ayal:1997ab, Brady:1998fh, Berczi:2020nqy, Guenther:2020kro, Berczi:2021hdh, Hoelbling:2021axl, Varnhorst:2023dew, Moitra:2022umq} and against it~\cite{Strominger:1993tt, Zhou:1995zj, Bose:1996pi, Peleg:1996ce}.
-The behavior of the quantum Lyapunov exponent is similarly inconclusive: in some models, it appears to be kinematically determined~\cite{Strominger:1993tt, Kiem:1994sh, Brady:1998fh}, while in others it is sensitive to the details of quantum backreaction or specific choices of model parameters, raising questions about its universality.
+The behavior of the quantum Lyapunov exponent is similarly inconclusive: in some models, it appears to be kinematically determined~\cite{Strominger:1993tt, Kiem:1994sh, Brady:1998fh}, while in others it is sensitive to the details of quantum backreaction or specific choices of model parameters, which suggests that its universality may depend on the regime and assumptions.
 Conclusions ranging from claims that quantum effects are so large that critical phenomena may cease to exist altogether~\cite{Strominger:1993tt, Zhou:1995zj, Chiba}, inducing a phase transition~\cite{Bose:1996pi, Peleg:1996ce, Ayal:1997ab, Brady:1998fh}, or are merely small corrections in the near-critical regime~\cite{Berczi:2020nqy, Guenther:2020kro, Berczi:2021hdh, Hoelbling:2021axl, Varnhorst:2023dew}.
 Moreover, due to the lack of exactly solvable models, many of these analyses rely on numerical methods, where the extracted critical exponent could be sensitive to the numerical scheme.
-The fuzzy situation clearly has to do with the aforementioned issues in their treatments.\footnote{On the other hand, loop quantum gravity-inspired models, which aim to incorporate genuine quantum gravity effects, also yield divergent conclusions about self-similarity and mass gap formation~\cite{Husain:2008tc, Ziprick:2009nd, Benitez:2020szx, Benitez:2021zjs}. }
+This diversity of conclusions is plausibly related to the aforementioned differences in setups and assumptions.\footnote{On the other hand, loop quantum gravity-inspired models, which aim to incorporate genuine quantum gravity effects, also yield divergent conclusions about self-similarity and mass gap formation~\cite{Husain:2008tc, Ziprick:2009nd, Benitez:2020szx, Benitez:2021zjs}. }